dobbelina/Playground/README.md

 It's a zip archive, so no installation required, just extract ffmpeg.exe to a location of your choice.

-Now start FFMPEG_Recorder.exe that you got from here, and point to the location of ffmpeg.exe, after that choose a download location for the videos.
+Now start FFMPEG_Recorder.exe that you got from here, and point to the location of ffmpeg.exe, after that you will be prompted for a download location for the videos.

 After execution, 2 xml files will be created in the same folder as FFMPEG_Recorder.exe, that is playercorefactory.xml & playercorefactory2.xml.